 It is also responsible for reviewing, supervising and recommending sustainability strategies and issues, key ESG targets, and performance and progress of sustainability to the Board to champion the sustainability of the Group.

 - All newly appointed Directors must complete the Mandatory Accreditation Programme as required by the Bursa Securities, and shall continue to update their knowledge and enhance their skills through appropriate continuing education programmes to enable them to effectively discharge duties and sustain active participation in the Board deliberations.

 - The Board will assess the training needs of the Directors from time to time and will ensure Directors have access to continuing education programme.

-- The remuneration of the Executive Chairman, Executive Directors is structured on the basis of linking rewards to corporate and individual performance.
+- The remuneration of the Executive Directors is structured on the basis of linking rewards to corporate and individual performance.
 For Non-Executive Directors, the level of remuneration reflects the experience and level of responsibilities undertaken by each Director.
 They receive a basic fee and an attendance fee for attending meetings.

 - The Board as a whole resolve on the fees for the Non-Executive Directors with individual Directors abstaining from decisions in respect of their individual remuneration.
 The fees payable to the Non-Executive Directors are subject to the approval of shareholders.

 - The Nomination Committee is entrusted by the Board to review the performance and effectiveness of the Board and Board Committees, including individual Directors, annually, with the assessment report, together with the summary on the Board balance covering the required mix of skills, experience and other qualities of Board members for discussion at the Board meeting.